- Calculate the size of a light year.

 - Women's record times (seconds)

 - Obtain the necessary biographical information needed to determine the magnitude of the average velocity of a dead physicist over his or her lifetime in m/s.
-For a list of physicist with online biographies see Wikipedia's List of physicists or List of important physicists.
+For a list of physicist with online biographies see Wikipedia's List of physicists.

 - Obtain an airline timetable for the planes departing from a hub airport.
 Find a flight that continues on to a second destination after a brief layover.
 Use the data to calculate the average speed of this plane…